Gastric sleeve surgery (sleeve gastrectomy)

 - Not reversible, but can be converted to a gastric bypass if necessary

-Gastric sleeve surgery is explained in more detail in our patient information booklet, available for downloading
+Gastric sleeve surgery is explained in more detail in our private Patient Portal.

-Surgery can dramatically improve quality of life and improve medical conditions associated with obesity.
+Surgery can dramatically improve quality of life and improve medial conditions associated with obesity.*

 *Perioperative Safety in the Longitudinal Assessment of Bariatric Surgery